Knowledge base

 Who put this message?

-This error message or warning…
+This error or warning message…

 - … IS NOT added by Infomaniak.

-- … is generated by Google based on its own criteria, using notably https://www.stopbadware.org/.
+- … is generated by Google based on https://www.stopbadware.org/.

 - … may no longer appear directly because…